Aman-Arcanion9/CP-for-interview-preparation/README.md

 # CP-for-interview-preparation

-A collection of good practice questions for clearing the coding round in placements.
+A collection of good practice questions for clearing the coding round in campus placements.